brianmccrory/brmc/details.md

 ### Senior Software Engineer, Web Architecture & Infrastructure
 * For the **Site Speed Infrastructure** project, I independently led a research project to evaluate the PayPal homepage performance from several countries using a web-based performance platform (Gomez).
-The goal was to accurately measure our webpage delivery performance in terms of server-side response time, response size, and object downloads.
+   * The goal was to accurately measure our webpage delivery performance in terms of server-side response time, response size, and object downloads.
 To improve our performance, I implemented changes to conduct tests on the effect of using Akamai static content caching.
-After coordinating several tests with Akamai on a trial basis over several weeks, I compiled the results and produced a 114-page technical paper which was said to be “the gold standard for thoughtful and useful research” and which “ups the bar on quality levels for research around here” (quotes from company management).
+   * After coordinating several tests with Akamai on a trial basis over several weeks, I compiled the results and produced a 114-page technical paper which was said to be “the gold standard for thoughtful and useful research” and which “ups the bar on quality levels for research around here” (quotes from company management).
 * **XML Presentation Tier (XPT) Conversion** project:
    * page and component files…involved build system, localization, verification tools, complexity analysis tools, compdev tool.
 * C++ support: Ad-hoc and on-demand c++ changes in webscr (front-end app) for supporting conversation: error message propogation, xslt engine integration, email tmpl conversion analysis, new model handlers (e.g. Inquira Help Center system, separate system).
 * Localization tools: Component dependency analysis tools (components/pages) for build time enhancement (no need to build entire front-end to test single/several pages).
-Nested components difficult analysis, validation tools, migration tools, complexity analysis tools, parallel build script (improve release time), build-time integration changes, iincremental builds.
+   * Nested components difficult analysis, validation tools, migration tools, complexity analysis tools, parallel build script (improve release time), build-time integration changes, iincremental builds.
 * Code source ownerships: Ownership of complex stream branch/delivery (clearcase, clearcase migration).
 Handled all merges and deliveries since front-end and webdev team were not experienced with streams, merges, deliveries.
 * Email conversion: Email conversion project was separate from web templates (front-end app) conversion.
 * XPT Service:
 * Estimating of mobile template conversion working with offshore teams.

----

-## Digital MotorWorks
-### Senior Software Engineer
-* Member of data applications development team.

 ---